dxxrian/qtMines_old/README.md

 # qtMines
-A game for empathetic nerds - because you can safe lifes while sitting on the PC and clicking buttons.
+A game for empathetic nerds - because you can save lifes while sitting on the PC and clicking buttons.

 ---